-Colorado may soon join the growing number of U.S. states enacting consumer privacy legislation.
-On June 8, 2021, the Colorado General Assembly passed the Colorado Privacy Act (SB21-190) (CO CPA) and sent it to the governor to sign or veto.
-If enacted, the law would take effect on July 1, 2023 – just six months after the California Privacy Rights Act (CA CPRA) amendments to the existing California Consumer Privacy Act (CA CCPA) and Virginia’s Consumer Data Protection Act (VA CDPA) come into effect.
+Colorado has joined the growing number of U.S. states enacting consumer privacy legislation.
+On July 7, 2021, Colorado’s governor signed the Colorado Privacy Act (SB21-190) (CO CPA) into law.
+The new law will take effect on July 1, 2023 – just six months after the California Privacy Rights Act (CA CPRA) amendments to the existing California Consumer Privacy Act (CA CCPA) and Virginia’s Consumer Data Protection Act (VA CDPA) come into effect.

 1 – Framework & Scope